hsuanhauliu/life-long-learning/javascript/README.md

 ##### Insertion & Deletion
 We can add new properties to objects as well.
 ```
-// insert new properties
+// Insert new properties
 fruit.recommended = true;
 fruit[healthy] = true;

-// delete properties
+// Delete properties
 delete fruit[recommended];
 delete fruit.healthy;
 ```

 ##### Others
+We can check if the object has the specified property using a function.
 ```
-// check if the object has the specified property
 fruit.hasOwnProperty(recommended);
 ```